2684 V (Diazepam 10 mg)

 Pill imprint 2684 V has been identified as Diazepam 10 mg.

-Diazepam is used in the treatment of anxiety; muscle spasm; light sedation; alcohol withdrawal; meniere's disease (and more), and belongs to the drug classes benzodiazepine anticonvulsants, benzodiazepines.
+Diazepam is used in the treatment of anxiety; muscle spasm; light sedation; alcohol withdrawal; night terrors (and more), and belongs to the drug classes benzodiazepine anticonvulsants, benzodiazepines.
 There is positive evidence of human fetal risk during pregnancy.
-Diazepam 10 mg has a low potential for abuse relative to the drugs in schedule 3.
-The drug has a currently accepted medical use in treatment in the United States.
-Abuse of the drug may lead to limited physical dependence or psychological dependence relative to the drugs in schedule 3.
+Diazepam 10 mg is classified as a Schedule 4 controlled substance under the Controlled Substance Act (CSA).

 - 10 mg